bazel-contrib/rules_cuda/README.md

 ```

 **NOTE**: the use of `register_detected_cuda_toolchains` depends on the environment variable `CUDA_PATH`.
 You must also
 ensure the host compiler is available.
-On windows, this means that you will also need to set the environment variable
+On Windows, this means that you will also need to set the environment variable
 `BAZEL_VC` properly.

 [`detect_cuda_toolkit`](https://github.com/bazel-contrib/rules_cuda/blob/5633f0c0f7/cuda/private/repositories.bzl#L28-L58)